scottm-dev/react-app-1-1/README.md

-# Getting Started with Create React App AAAAABBBBBB
+# Getting Started with Create React App AA

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).